 Sue: This is incredibly ambitious.
 I doubt they’d have the balls to try something like this today.

-The crew have split up, and while the Doctor and Susan are busy shimmying up a drainpipe, Ian and Barbara are carried in a briefcase to Forester’s laboratory.
-Sadly, curiosity gets the better of Barbara and she accidentally picks up a seed that has been sprayed with the deadly DN6.
-She tries to hide this from Ian in a way that reminds Sue of a zombie victim hiding a bite mark.
+The crew split up, and while the Doctor and Susan are busy shimmying up a drainpipe, Ian and Barbara are carried in a briefcase to Forester’s laboratory.
+Sadly, curiosity gets the better of Barbara and she accidentally picks up a seed that’s been sprayed with the deadly DN6 pesticide.
+She tries to hide this fact from Ian in a way that reminds Sue of a zombie victim hiding a bite mark.

 Sue: Ian has really gone down in my estimations.
 It’s obvious that Barbara has touched one of the seeds.
 Why else did she ask you for your bloody handkerchief, you silly fool!
-He should be much more attentive to her needs, he is Barbara’s lover after all.
+He should be more attentive to her needs; he is Barbara’s lover, after all.

 Me: Well, that’s not strictly -